Welcome to today's edition of the Rush 24-7 podcast.

 Maybe the combined total nationwide, what was it, 25,000?

-If we can believe those numbers.
+Max, if we can believe those numbers.

-But here this thing, it gets caught everybody by surprise, uh, a lot of people by surprise.
+But here this thing, it just caught everybody by surprise, a lot of people by surprise, 500,000 people in Los Angeles alone.

-Um uh they're just that's that's what I would say the anti-war, but they're just doing the protesting Americans refuse to do anymore.
+They're just doing the protesting Americans refuse to do anymore.

-They're just some protests that Americans consider beneath them, and apparently anti-war protests are beneath Americans.
+They're just some protests that Americans consider beneath them.

 Can't get enough of them out there.

-So here come the illegals uh showing up, taking up that slack, proving once again their worth to the overall American political and cultural system.
+So here come the illegals showing up, taking up that slack, proving once again their worth to the overall American political and cultural system.

 They're the backbone of this country.